-Actor/director, and fifty-eight-year veteran of the Stratford Festival.
-Martha Henry was born Martha Buhs in Detroit, Michigan, February 17, 1938, and studied theatre at the Carnegie Institute of Technology in Pittsburgh.
-She arrived in Canada in 1959 to audition and work for the Crest Theatre.
+Actor and director, who performed in a wide range of roles for forty-seven seasons at the Stratford Festival, and in theatres across Canada for sixty years.
+Martha Henry was born Martha Buhs in Detroit, Michigan, February 17, 1938; died October 21, 2021 of cancer in Stratford at the age of 83.
+She studied theatre at the Carnegie Institute of Technology in Pittsburgh, and arrived in Canada in 1959 to audition and work for the Crest Theatre.
 There she met Powys Thomas and was urged by him to continue her training at the National Theatre School of Canada.
 She then performed at the Manitoba Theatre Centre in 1961, beginning a professional friendship with director John Hirsch that would continue until his death.

 Since her début at the Stratford Festival in 1962 as Miranda in Shakespeare's The Tempest, and as Lady Macduff in Macbeth, she has played dozens of leading roles in the contemporary and renaissance repertories, including thirty Shakespeare plays.
 In 1967, she made her debut at the Shaw Festival in Arms and the Man.

-Between roles offered by Hirsch and Robin Phillips, Henry would conquer many of the nation's theatrical critics.
+Between roles offered by Hirsch and Robin Phillips, Henry would impress many of Canada's theatre critics.
 A quintessentially typical season would come for her at Stratford in 1976 when she revived her admired interpretation of Isabella in Measure for Measure and also turned in a magnificent version of Olga in Chekhov's Three Sisters (directed by Hirsch and starring Marti Maraden and Maggie Smith).

 Henry appeared opposite her third husband, Rod Beattie, in the Stratford production of Macbeth (1999), in Who's Afraid of Virginia Woolf (2001), and as Lady Bountiful in The Beaux' Stratagem (2014).
 In 2018, at the age of 80, she played the role of Prospero in The Tempest.
-For the 2020 season, she played the Duchess of York in Richard III, and as "A" in Three Tall Women by Edward Albee.
+In 2020-21 season, she played the Duchess of York in Richard III, and "A" in Three Tall Women by Edward Albee.

-Aside from her performances at Stratford, she has acted at Tarragon Theatre, Theatre Calgary, Theatre Aquarius, and Centaur Theatre.
-She has toured with Rod Beattie in A.R.
+Martha Henry acted at Tarragon Theatre, Theatre Calgary, Theatre Aquarius, Centaur Theatre, and Grand Theatre, London (Waiting for the Parade 1983).
+She toured with Rod Beattie in A.R.
 Gurney's Love Letters, and won an Sterling Award for her performance in the Citadel Theatre's production of Wit.
 In 2020, she played an 85-year-old woman with dementia, living at a nursing home and attended by a robot, in Marjorie Prime at Coal Mine Theatre (dir.
 Stewart Arnott).

 She has acted extensively on television and in movies (where she has won many awards).

-Martha Henry is also an accomplished director.
-She made a convincing 1980 début directing Douglas Rain in the taut Stratford production of Brief Lives).
-In 1988, she was appointed artistic director for the Grand Theatre, London.
-Her Stratford production of Richard II (1999) received phenomenal reviews as did her production of the premiere of Timothy Findley's Elizabeth (2000).
+Martha Henry was also an accomplished director.
+She made a convincing 1980 début directing Douglas Rain in the taut Stratford production of Brief Lives.
+In 1988, she was appointed Artistic Director for the Grand Theatre, London.
+Her Stratford production of Richard II (1999) received phenomenal reviews, as did her production of the premiere of Timothy Findley's Elizabeth (2000).
 She directed Morris Panych's play Vigil at the River Run Centre in Guelph, Ontario, in November, 2000; Joan MacLeod's Homechild at Canadian Stage in 2006; Ibsen's Hedda Gabler at the Shaw Festival in 2012; and Brecht's Mother Courage at Stratford in 2014.
-In 2016, she directed All My Sons at the Patterson theatre in Stratford, with black actors in several roles.
+In 2016, she directed All My Sons at the Patterson Theatre in Stratford, with black actors in several roles.

 Director Diana Leblanc has said of Martha Henry, "She seems to come in on the first day of rehearsal with an enormous, rich character and you wonder how she can get better...but she does!"